The Final Word on ‘The Phantom Pain,’ a Video Game About Video Games

 In the nine years you've been in the coma, your own employees, the soldiers of a rogue mercenary group called Militaires Sans Frontières, have been struggling to rebuild after the attack that left you disabled.
 The original purpose of their mission is now lost, muddled in revenge fantasies and their longing for your return.
 You must rebuild your base and its forces, alone in the middle of the sea, answering to no government, only to the higher call of combat.

 One of your first tasks as a player is to learn the spread sheet-like interface by which you will manage your base and its private forces for the duration of the game.
 STAFF MANAGEMENT, it's called.

 Since the very first Metal Gear of 1987, the series has been preoccupied with the idea of a sacred base of operations.
-Almost all its plot threads – which sustain admirably right up through the latest game in 2015 – lead to the formation of a stateless mercenary body that lives and operates in isolation, obeying only the pure law of the battlefield.
-The series has several variations on this theme ("Outer Heaven", "Outer Haven", "Zanzibar Land", "Mother Base"), and episodes always include units of highly specialised, potentially even supernaturally gifted soldiers devoted to their own stateless codes.
+Almost all its plot threads—which sustain admirably right up through the latest game in 2015—lead to the formation of a stateless mercenary body that lives and operates in isolation, obeying only the pure law of the battlefield.
+The series has several variations on this theme ("Outer Heaven," "Outer Haven," "Zanzibar Land," "Mother Base,") and episodes always include units of highly specialized, potentially even supernaturally gifted soldiers devoted to their own stateless codes.